ovh/docs/pages/web_cloud/domains/transfer_incoming_hostinger/guide.en-ca.md

 ---
-title: "Transferring a Ionos domain name to OVHcloud"
+title: "Transferring a Hostinger domain name to OVHcloud"
-excerpt: "Find out how to transfer a Ionos domain name to OVHcloud"
+excerpt: "Find out how to transfer a Hostinger domain name to OVHcloud"
 updated: 2024-04-09
 ---

 ## Objective

-To transfer a Ionos domain name, you will need to follow a specific procedure.
+To transfer a Hostinger domain name, you will need to follow a specific procedure.

-**This guide explains how to transfer a Ionos domain name to OVHcloud.**
+**This guide explains how to transfer a Hostinger domain name to OVHcloud.**

 > [!warning]
 >